Skip to content

 • "/<example>" - using angle brackets (i.e. Flask notation)

-Route parameters can be read from request.route_values, or injected automatically by the request handler's function signature:
+Route parameters can be read from request.route_values, or bound automatically by the request handler's signature:

 @get("/{example}")